 Python is one of the most popular programming languages available today.
 At the time of writing this article, Python is ranked #1 language worldwide.
-Python is a very easy to learn high level programming language.
-It was created by Guido van Rossum in late 1980.
+Python is a very easy-to-learn high-level programming language.
+The first version of Python (i.e. v 0.9.0) was released in 1991 by Guido van Rossum.

 Python allows you to split your program into modules that can be reused in other Python programs.
 It comes with a large collection of standard modules that you can use as the basis of your programs — or as examples to start learning to program in Python.
 Some of these modules provide things like file I/O, system calls, sockets, and even interfaces to graphical user interface toolkits like Tk

 Python is an interpreted language, which can save you considerable time during program development because no compilation and linking is necessary.
 The interpreter can be used interactively, which makes it easy to experiment with features of the language, to write throw-away programs, or to test functions during bottom-up program development.
-It is also a handy desk calculator.
+Python itself can be used as a handy desk calculator.

 Salient features of Python

 - Platform Independent